lsblakk/pystar/docs/webapp.rst

         A view is a “type” of Web page in your Django application that generally serves a specific function and has a specific template.

-For example, in a Weblog application, you might have the following views:
+In a Weblog application, you might have the following views:

 * Blog homepage – displays the latest few entries.
 * Entry “detail” page – permalink page for a single entry.